DocPreview - browser plug-in to view Microsoft Word documents in Safari

 - Universal binary support, for use on both PPC and Intel Macs.
 No Windows Safari support — and plus, there are already good solutions for inline doc browsing on the Windows side.
 If you’re on PPC, I suggest you use Word Browser Plugin instead unless you desperately need find-on-page using Safari’s built-in facilities with Word docs.

-- Tested extensively on Safari 4.0b1, 3.2.x, and somewhat with Shiira 2.x.
+- Tested extensively on Safari 4.x, 3.x, and somewhat with Shiira 2.x.
 May also work on earlier Safari versions, but I simply do not have the ability to test the plugin against them.
+Does not work on Chrome, but I’m sure there are better solutions using Chrome extensions.

 - Uses OS X’s internal engine for opening and processing Word files.
 DocPreview performs as well (or as badly, depending on your opinion) as OS X itself for the same task.